sanmathimn/College-Placement-Portal/README.md

 ## 🚀 Project Overview

 College Placement Portal is a web application developed using PHP, MySQL, HTML, CSS, JavaScript, and Bootstrap to efficiently manage campus placement activities.
-The system provides separate login portals for Admin (placement officers) and Students to facilitate placement drives, registrations, and communication.
+The system provides a separate login portals for Admin (placement officers) and Students to facilitate placement drives, registrations, and communication.

 ---